How to Add a Link to a PDF (Free Methods)

 Using Online PDF Editors

-Several free online tools let you add links to existing PDFs:
+Several free online tools let you add links to existing PDFs without installing software:

 Tips for PDF Links